 Pay Attention to Reviews and Reputation

 You can learn a lot about a firm and lawyers by what people say in reviews and testimonials.
 You can see these both on firm websites and on Google.
-Pay close attention to what people say about working with the firm.
-How were they treated by the firm and its employees?
+Pay close attention to what people say about working with the firm and employees of the firm.
+Are the reviews very general or are they specific?
+How were reviewers treated by the firm and its employees?
 Who specifically did they work with?
 What did they like about the people they interacted with?
 Do the reviews highlight the health insurance specialty?

 As with all professions, there are good and bad firms and attorneys.
 Research the reputation of the firms and the specific lawyers.
 A good way to do this is to put the names into Google.
 Does anything negative appear?
 Similarly, do especially positive things appear?